Edward Pickering (cricketer)

 Edward Hayes Pickering (21 May 1807 – 19 May 1852) was an English cricketer with amateur status.
-He was associated with several clubs and made his first-class debut in 1827.
+He was associated with several clubs and made his debut in 1827.
 He was educated at Eton and Trinity College, Cambridge.
 After graduating he was a fellow of St John's College, Cambridge, 1830–33.
 He was ordained as a Church of England priest and was an assistant master at Eton College from 1830 until his death.